 Bear Put Spreads

 Have you ever been bearish on a stock, index or ETF, but think buying a put is too expensive and selling short is too risky?
 You might want to consider a Bear Put Spread.
-Watch this video to see how this strategy can allow investors to benefit when markets are dropping.
+Watch this video to see how this options spread trading strategy can allow investors to benefit when markets are dropping.

 Bull Call Spreads